The Vertical Wall Series. New to the series? Start with What Is the Wall?, then follow the remaining parts in order. View all five pieces →

 Right now, the world's most advanced AI chips are designed by an American company called Nvidia, manufactured in Taiwan by a company called TSMC, and powered by energy grids that are already straining under demand.
 Control any link in that chain, and you control who gets to build AI and who doesn't.

 China knows this.
 The US knows this.
-Taiwan — a democratic island of 24 million people sitting between the two — has become the most strategically important piece of real estate on Earth, not because of its military, but because of its chip factories.
+Taiwan, a democratic island of 24 million people sitting between the two, has become the most strategically important piece of real estate on Earth because of its chip factories.

 This is what the wall looks like at the geopolitical level.
-It's not just that AI is getting better faster than anyone expected.
-It's that the infrastructure of AI — the chips, the data centers, the energy — has become the new oil.
+The infrastructure of AI (the chips, the data centers, the energy) has become the new oil.
 And just like oil shaped the wars and alliances of the twentieth century, compute is shaping the power map of the twenty-first.

 Nations Without AI Become Vassals

-The US and China are building what are called foundation models — the massive AI systems that serve as the base layer for everything else.
+The US and China are building what are called foundation models, the massive AI systems that are the base layer for everything else.
 Think of a foundation model like a power plant.
 Once it's built, you can plug anything into it.
 Customer service.
 Medical diagnosis.
 Legal analysis.
 Military planning.
 The foundation model provides the intelligence; applications just point it somewhere.

 Most of the world doesn't have foundation models.
-Europe doesn't have one that competes.
-Africa doesn't.
-South America doesn't.
-Southeast Asia doesn't.
+Europe has none that compete, and neither do Africa, South America, or Southeast Asia.
 That means most of the world will be renting intelligence from Washington or Beijing.

-That's not a technology gap.
-That's a new kind of colonialism — one where the resource being extracted isn't minerals or labor, but decision-making itself.
+That's a new kind of colonialism, one where the resource being extracted is decision-making itself.
 When your economy runs on AI you didn't build and can't audit, you've outsourced your sovereignty to whoever controls the model.

-China's AI-driven social credit system — which tracks citizens' behavior and assigns scores that determine what they can buy, where they can travel, and whether they can get a loan — already shows what state-controlled AI looks like at scale.
-Now imagine that kind of system exported to countries that depend on Chinese infrastructure loans, running on Chinese AI, enforced not through soldiers but through algorithms.
-It's not a hypothetical.
+China's AI-driven social credit system (which tracks citizens' behavior and assigns scores that determine what they can buy, where they can travel, and whether they can get a loan) already shows what state-controlled AI looks like at scale.
+Now imagine that kind of system exported to countries that depend on Chinese infrastructure loans, running on Chinese AI, enforced through algorithms.
 The infrastructure is being laid right now.

 The Wall Doesn't Wait for Rules

-But here's the detail that matters: qualitative shifts are ahead of schedule.
-AI coding agents aren't assistants anymore — they run autonomously for hours or days, writing and reviewing their own code.
-That's not 65% of the prediction.
-That's already past it.
+But the qualitative shifts are ahead of schedule.
+AI coding agents now run autonomously for hours or days, writing and reviewing their own code.
+That's already past the prediction.
 The revenue numbers are ahead too.
 OpenAI pulled in $20 billion in 2026, beating the forecast of $18 billion.

 The numbers tell one story.
 The capabilities tell a scarier one.
 AI systems are already doing what the predictions said would take another year.

 And regulation?
 Neither Washington nor Beijing has shown any willingness to slow down.
 Both sides know that pausing means losing.
-Whatever guardrails emerge will be written after the transformation, not before — the same way arms control treaties are always signed after the weapons are built, not instead of building them.
+Whatever guardrails emerge will be written after the transformation, the same way arms control treaties are always signed after the weapons are built.

 What This Means for You